VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - `movementSpeed` determines how fast the cube moves.
 - `cube1` is an `Entity` object representing the cube in the scene.
+- `game.Run(start: Start, update: Update)` now includes the `Update` method as a callback for updating the game state every frame.
 - `AddGroundGizmo()` adds a visual representation of the ground plane and axis directions.
 - `CreateMaterial()` allows you to color the cube (and even the capsule if you want 😉).
 - `Update()` is a callback method that is called every frame to update the game state.